 European schools face multiple problems.
 A number of parents already left these schools and some opt for a private education despite a very high cost.
 What are the reasons and what should be done?

-A. The European schools are in trouble because of the following reasons:
+A. The European school system is in trouble because of the following reasons:

 - The cost of the Schools has been reduced as a result of the decrease in the salaries of seconded teachers, but this gain was not taken into account when adapting their general budget.